Chicago woman fears for family in Lebanon amid continued Israeli attacks

 Lebanon says more than 1 million people have been forced to flee their homes due to the Israeli operation, and that at least 203 people were killed on Wednesday alone.
 The death toll from the last five weeks was over 1,500 even before Wednesday's strikes.

-"They're being bombed indiscriminately, so there is no quote-unquote safe zones anymore," Ditka said.
+"They're being bombed indiscriminately, so there is no quote-unquote safe zones anymore," Dika said.

 Lebanon's prime minister said there were significant civilian casualties in Wednesday's attacks, but Israel's defense minister said Thursday that "200 terrorists" were killed in the strikes.

 "This is absolutely not true that they are targeting Hezbollah, and only Hezbollah.
 They were bombing in Christian neighborhoods.
-They're bombing all over Lebanon," Ditka said.
+They're bombing all over Lebanon," Dika said.

 The strikes have jeopardized a fragile ceasefire between Iran and the U.S.